Scheduled MonumentsEnglandBlackfriars (remains of)

 What is Blackfriars (remains of)?

-Blackfriars is a medieval friary in York, Yorkshire, founded in the thirteenth century as a Dominican house.
+Blackfriars (remains of) is a Dominican friary located in Yorkshire, England, founded in the medieval period as part of the widespread establishment of mendicant orders across England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003598.

 Who is responsible for protecting Blackfriars (remains of)?